Backup158/Backup158.github.io/DarktideSteamTinkerLaunch.md

 5) Close STL if you haven't
 6) Rerun your game and click the MO2 button again
 7) You should be able to set up an instance for your game as usual

+now for me i couldn't download any mods through the mod manager button so then i decided to kill myself